-The Company was taxed as a regular corporation (a "C corporation") under subchapter C of the Internal Revenue Code of 1986, as amended (the "Code"), for its 2019 and 2018 taxable years.
+The Company was taxed as a regular corporation (a "C corporation") under subchapter C of the Internal Revenue Code of 1986, as amended (the "Code"), for its 2020 and 2019 taxable years.
 The Company uses the liability method of accounting for income taxes.
 Deferred tax assets and liabilities are recorded for tax loss carryforwards and temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements, using statutory tax rates in effect for the year in which the temporary differences are expected to reverse.
 A valuation allowance is provided against deferred tax assets when it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-The Company did not meet the qualifications of a RIC for the 2019 and 2018 tax years and was taxed as a corporation under the Code.
-The failure to qualify as a RIC, however, did not impact the 2019 tax year as the Company used net operating losses and capital losses from 2018 that it carried forward to offset taxable income.
-The failure to qualify as a RIC also did not impact the 2018 tax year as the Company incurred tax losses.
-As a result of the losses incurred for the year ended December 31, 2018, the Company intends to carry forward the net operating losses to future periods in which the Company generates taxable income to reduce its tax liability.
+The Company did not meet the qualifications of a RIC for the 2020 and 2019 tax years and was taxed as a corporation under the Code.
+The failure to qualify as a RIC did not impact the 2020 and 2019 tax years as the Company incurred tax losses.
+As a result of the losses incurred for the years ended December 31, 2020 and 2019, the Company intends to carry forward the net operating losses to future periods in which the Company generates taxable income to reduce its tax liability.

-The Company did not meet the qualifications of a RIC for the 2020 tax year and will be taxed as a corporation under the Code.
+The Company did not meet the qualifications of a RIC for the 2021 tax year and will be taxed as a corporation under the Code.
 It may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC at the present time due to the net operating losses and capital loss carryforwards the Company currently has.
 Further, we do not expect to meet the qualifications of a RIC until such time as certain strategic alternatives are achieved.
 Management will make a determination that is in the best interests of the Company and its stockholders.